tnestico/mlb_scraper/README.md

 # MLB Scraper

-This Python module provides a class `MLB_Scrape` that interacts with the MLB API to retrieve various types of baseball-related data.
+This Python module provides a class `MLB_Scrape` that interacts with the MLB Stats API to retrieve various types of baseball-related data.
 The data is processed and returned as Polars DataFrames for easy manipulation and analysis.

 ## Requirements